rikuyaosawa/Cybersecurity/TryHackMe/Governance-and-Regulation.md

     - [Service organization Control 2 (SOC 2)](#service-organization-control-2-soc-2)
   - [Source](#source)

+## Overview

 Cyber security is a rapidly evolving landscape wherein malicious actors relentlessly endeavour to exploit vulnerabilities in highly-sensitive systems, often with the intent of causing severe damage, disruption, and stealing of sensitive corporate data.
 To combat this evolving threat, a comprehensive approach to information security governance & regulation is necessary.
 Such an approach requires establishing robust policies and guidelines and implementing rigorous monitoring and enforcement mechanisms to ensure compliance.

 By adopting a proactive and strategic stance towards cyber security, organizations can mitigate the risks posed by malicious actors and safeguard their sensitive systems against potentially catastrophic breaches.

 ## Terminologies

 - **Governance**: Managing and directing an organization or system to achieve its objectives and ensure compliance with laws, regulations, and standards.
 - **Regulation**: A rule or law enforced by a governing body to ensure compliance and protect against harm.
 - **Compliance**: The state of adhering to laws, regulations, and standards that apply to an organization or system.

 ## Information Security Governance